Skip to content

 Our interests in these areas have been recently reviewed 8.

-Finally, we are now assessing antiviral proteins such as interferons for use in antiviral therapy 9, 10 and have begun to assist in identification of proteins with antiviral properties that may be amenable to inhibition with small compounds 11.
+We are now assessing antiviral proteins such as interferons for use in antiviral therapy 9, 10 and have begun to assist in identification of proteins with antiviral properties that may be amenable to inhibition with small compounds 11.
+Plus, we are now leveraging our understanding of antiviral activity against HCMV to understand antiviral activity against other viruses of medical importance.
+For example, antiviral compounds inhibiting replication of vaccinia virus and mpox virus 12, 13.

 HCMV pathogenesis – infection of the placenta/HCMV during pregnancy